 In 2025, credential stuffing became a major threat, driving a staggering 22% of all data breaches.
 This method exploits the fact that many people reuse passwords across different sites.
 Hackers have developed sophisticated tools, including combolists and infostealers, to automate the process of breaking into accounts.

-Credential stuffing? is not just a random act of hacking; it has transformed into a full-blown industry.
+Credential stuffing is not just a random act of hacking; it has transformed into a full-blown industry.
 Cybercriminals are now using specialized software to launch large-scale attacks, targeting enterprises with weak security measures.
 The rise of Account Takeover (ATO) tooling has made it easier than ever for hackers to gain unauthorized access to sensitive information.

 Why Should You Care

-You might think this doesn’t affect you, but consider this: if you use the same password for multiple accounts, you’re at risk.
+You might think this doesnβt affect you, but consider this: if you use the same password for multiple accounts, youβre at risk.
 Imagine leaving your front door unlocked because you think no one will try to enter.
-Credential stuffing? works the same way; once hackers have your password from one site, they can easily try it on others.
+Credential stuffing works the same way; once hackers have your password from one site, they can easily try it on others.

+The botnet's operation revealed that out of nearly 4.9 million accounts tested, 85.6% returned a two-factor authentication (2FA) challenge, effectively blocking the attack.
+This highlights the importance of 2FA in protecting accounts from such attacks.
 The key takeaway is that your online security is only as strong as your weakest password.
 If one account gets compromised, it could lead to a domino effect, exposing your emails, bank accounts, and personal data.

 What's Being Done